-What does it mean to be a trustee?
+What is a trustee?

 They’re volunteers with big responsibilities but being a trustee is a rewarding way to make a difference.
-You’ll develop new skills and experience, and meet a whole range of new people.
+As a trustee you’ll develop new skills and experience while contributing your ideas and knowledge to an organisation.

 Some need professional expertise, such as in finance, fundraising or IT, but you don’t need to be a specialist to be valuable.
 Fresh perspective, commitment and some common sense are some of the most valuable things a trustee can bring.

 In larger charities, trustees support and challenge the management team, whereas in smaller charities they are likely to have more hands-on involvement.